PlayableLab FAQs

 Can I share a preview link before final export?

 - Use Playable Test at https://test.playablelab.com/playable-test after export to validate packaging and share a delivery-readiness check.
-For in-progress review, collaborators invited on the project can open the same Video Playable or AI-Lab project in the browser.
+For in-progress review, collaborators invited on the project can open the same Video Playable or AI-Playable project in the browser.

 Can I edit a Video Playable project after exporting?